For Richer, For Poorer

 Money was always an issue.
-The constant challenge of how to make our paychecks stretch until the next one came in.
+The constant challenge of making our paychecks stretch until the next one came in.

 I’d sit down at the kitchen table with our pile of bills and the checkbook.

-And I’d slowly work my way through each and every envelope, watching the dollars and cents in our check register dwindle down to practically nothing.
+And I’d slowly work my way through each envelope, watching the dollars and cents in our check register dwindle to practically nothing.

 That was our grocery money.